gandhimeet/pythonbasic1/README.md

 ## Program 16
 **Write a Python program to calculate the difference between a given number and 17.
 If the number is greater than 17, return twice the absolute difference.**

+### Code Explanation
+-The code defines a function called difference that takes one argument, n.

+-Inside the function, it checks if the value of n is less than or equal to 17.
+If it is, it calculates the difference between 17 and n and returns it.
+If n is greater than 17, it calculates twice the difference between n and 17 and returns that value.

+-The code then calls the difference function with two different values, 22 and 10, and prints the results.

+-When n is 22, the function returns 10 because it falls into the else branch and calculates (22-17)*2, which equals 10.
+When n is 10, the function returns 7 because it falls into the if branch and calculates 17-10, which equals 7.

 ## Program 17
 **Write a Python program to test whether a number is within 100 of 1000 or 2000.**

+### Code Explanation
+-The code defines a function called near_thousand that takes one argument, n.

+-Inside the function, it checks if the absolute difference between n and 1000 is less than or equal to 100 OR if the absolute difference between n and 2000 is less than or equal to 100.

+-The function returns True if either of these conditions is met, indicating that the input number is "near" either 1000 or 2000; otherwise, it returns False.

+-The code then calls the near_thousand function with various numbers and prints the results, showing whether each number is "near" 1000 or 2000 based on the defined criteria.

 ## Program 18
 **Write a Python program to calculate the sum of three given numbers.
 If the values are equal, return three times their sum.**

+### Code Explanation
+-Function Definition: The code defines a function called sum_thrice that takes three arguments, x, y, and z.

+-Inside the function, it calculates the sum of the three input values x, y, and z and stores it in a variable called sum.

+-It then checks if x, y, and z are all equal by using the condition x == y == z.

+-If x, y, and z are all equal, it multiplies the sum by 3 (triples it).
+Otherwise, it returns the original sum.

 ## Program 19
 **Write a Python program to get a newly-generated string from a given string where "Is" has been added to the front.
 Return the string unchanged if the given string already begins with "Is".**

+### Code Explanation
+-The code defines a function called new_string that takes one parameter, text.

+-Inside the function, there's a conditional check using an if statement.
+It checks if the length of the text is greater than or equal to 2 characters and if the first two characters of text are "Is."

+-If the condition is met, meaning the input text already starts with "Is" or is at least two characters long, the function returns text as it is.
+Otherwise, it adds "Is" to the beginning of text and returns the modified string.

+-The code then calls the new_string function twice: First with the argument "Array," and it prints the result.
+In this case, the function adds "Is" to "Array," so it prints "IsArray."
+Second with the argument "IsEmpty," and it prints the result.
+Since "IsEmpty" already starts with "Is," the function returns it as it is, so it prints "IsEmpty."

 ## Program 20
 **Write a Python program that returns a string that is n (non-negative integer) copies of a given string.**

+### Code Explanation
+-The code defines a function named larger_string that takes two arguments: text (a string) and n (an integer).

+-Inside the function, a variable named result is initialized with a single space character (' ').
+This variable will store the repeated string.

+-The code uses a for loop that runs n times to concatenate the text with the result variable.
+This effectively repeats the text n times and stores the result in the result variable.

+-The code demonstrates the larger_string function by calling it twice with different inputs and printing the results.
+The first call repeats 'Meet Gandhi' twice and prints the result, and the second call repeats 'Rutvi Rathod' three times and prints the result.

 ## Program 21
 **Write a Python program that determines whether a given number (accepted from the user) is even or odd, and prints an appropriate message to the user.**
 ## Program 22